 The incoming UF MD-PhD Scholars arrive two weeks prior to the Medical Student Orientation in the second week of July.
 This orientation is standardly two weeks in length, with four parts:

-- Overview of the eight-year Program Plan with IDP Milestones Checklist (please see Appendix in the UF MD-PhD Handbook);
+- Overview of the eight-year Program Plan with UF MD-PhD Milestones Checklist (please see Appendix in the MD-PhD Handbook);

 - Participation in a summer course: GMS7093 – Introduction to Clinical/Translational Research (ICTR);

 - Initiation of a Practicum in Patient-Oriented Research; and